kktam/generator-angular2-library/guides/import_non_angular_libraries.md

 The contents of ROOT\src\package.json are not managed either by npm, or by the generator itself.
 Therefore, the user must edit the contents of the ROOT\src\package.json manually, and **ensure** the peerDependencies section of the file matches all the contents of the dependencies section of ROOT\package.json.

-A common error is that, during the course of re-usuable component libray development, it is easy to forget to update the ROOT\src\package.json and it is missing a couple of libraries that was in the ROOT\package.json file.
+A common error is that, during the course of re-usable component library development, it is easy to forget to update the ROOT\src\package.json and it is missing a couple of libraries that was in the ROOT\package.json file.
 As a result, when the re-usable component project is imported into the host application, the running application will throw the following exception.

 ```
 SCRIPT5022: Exception thrown and not caught